Achievable logoAchievable logo

 How many pairs of news anchors could be picked from six news anchor applicants?

-Which variables match n and k?
-Use those to create and solve the combinations equation.
+Which values match n and k?
+Use them to create and solve the combinations equation.

 (spoiler)